diantyapitaloka/Sentiment-Analysis/README.md

 ## 🧊🏺🍸 Criteria 🍸🏺🧊

-Criteria 1: Data is the result of independent scraping You are given the freedom to take data or scraping using the Python programming language from various sources, such as the PlayStore platform, X, Instagram, comments on product ratings on e-commerce, and others.
+**Criteria 1**: Data is the result of independent scraping You are given the freedom to take data or scraping using the Python programming language from various sources, such as the PlayStore platform, X, Instagram, comments on product ratings on e-commerce, and others.
 The minimum number of datasets that must be obtained is 3,000 samples.

-Criteria 2: Carrying out the stages of feature extraction and data labeling The method used is free according to the preferences of each participant.
+**Criteria 2**: Carrying out the stages of feature extraction and data labeling The method used is free according to the preferences of each participant.
 This stage is important to prepare data so that it can be further processed in the model training process.

-Criteria 3: Using a machine learning training algorithm The choice of this training algorithm must be in accordance with the objectives of the sentiment analysis to be achieved.
+**Criteria 3**: Using a machine learning training algorithm The choice of this training algorithm must be in accordance with the objectives of the sentiment analysis to be achieved.

-Criteria 4: The accuracy of the testing set obtained must reach at least 85% This shows that the model developed has good performance in classifying sentiment from the data provided.
+**Criteria 4**: The accuracy of the testing set obtained must reach at least 85% This shows that the model developed has good performance in classifying sentiment from the data provided.

 ## 🧊🏺🍸 Submission 🍸🏺🧊